 Proliferation of Polymerase Inhibitors and Other Tales From the HCV Crypt

 Building a Better RibavirinLiver disease has become increasingly prominent in the HAART era.
 Hepatitis C progresses more rapidly in HIV-positive people, and is more difficult to treat.
 More effective, less toxic treatments for the hepatitis C virus (HCV) are urgently needed.
-Tracy Swan prepared this HCV pipeline report, with contributions from Daniel Raymond, exclusively for
+Tracy Swan prepared this HCV pipeline report, with contributions from Daniel Raymond, exclusively for TAGline.

 The current standard of care for hepatitis C involves six to twelve months of combination treatment with pegylated interferon alfa, injected weekly, and ribavirin, a nucleoside analogue taken orally every day.
 Unlike HIV, successful hepatitis C treatment can result in viral clearance.
 The main goal of treatment is a sustained virologic response, when HCV remains undetectable six months after completion of therapy.
 More than 85% of people who have achieved an sustained virologic response remain free of HCV five years after completion of therapy.
 Secondary goals of treatment include normalization of liver enzymes and improvement in liver inflammation and fibrosis.